bjornomsland/CaptainBlackBill/README.md

 # CaptainBlackBill
-Treasure hunting challenge dApp on the EOS blockchain
+Treasure hunting dApp on the EOS blockchain